 Pour water and sugar in a heavy bottom pan.
 Lightly pound the petals and cardamoms before adding it to the pan.
 Bring it to a boil and then, bring down the heat to low.
 Simmer for 10 minutes.
 Add the lemon juice, give it a stir and switch off the gas.

 Strain the syrup through a fine sieve layered with muslin cloth.
 Let it cool completely and then, store it in a glass jar.
 You could keep it in the refrigerator for a month.

 These are such a perfect summer treats!
 I hope you give it a try and if you do then don’t forget to tag me in Instagram@playfulcooking.

-Did you enjoy this recipe?
+Did you enjoy this Rose Cardamom Syrup And Three Easy Ways To Use It?
 Share your creation by tagging @playfulcooking on Instagram with the #playfulcooking and I will re-share in my story!